7 Tips & Tricks For a Smooth Lab Experience

 - direct sunlight coming through windows – sunlight contains the infrared light that will impact the quality of the eye tracking measurements

-With complex setups like EEG, it is always good to have one more person so that the second person can help when needed.
-On the other hand, for something more simple like GSR (Galvanic Skin Response) you don’t need a second person unless you just don’t want to do it on your own.
+For example, with complex setups like EEG, it is always good to have at least one researcher in order to expedite the EEG capping procedure, to efficiently monitor the study recording, and to clean up afterward.
+On the other hand, for more simple protocols, like those involving GSR (Galvanic Skin Response) you don’t need a second person unless you just don’t want to do it on your own.

 Always have templates!
 Anything that you need to instruct somebody on or any documentation that is associated with setting up a study or running a study at the lab is the most important thing to have.
 Try to have templates for every step of the research process.